floe/opencv-android/README.md

 (Of course, the clean solution would be to have the OpenCV build process output Android Studio modules right away.
 But I don't have time for that ;-)

+_Note_: I'm currently using outdated build tools in the project (gradle:2.3.2 and android-maven-gradle-plugin:1.5).
+This is because jitpack.io doesn't yet seem to support the current gradle version 3.0.1.
+I'll hopefully be able to update this soon.